Revised June 8, 2018

 Stunned for a second time in 24 hours!
 Of course I said, yes, and within minutes my phone rang.

 I was a little surprised by the opening of the conversation.
 I found Mr. Martin to initially be quite defensive, not quite ready to recognize why I could be upset.
 He said it was hard to accept that people wouldn’t be able to see his message’s point, especially given his personal record of working to undo the wrongs against the Indigenous over all these years of service.
+This ignores the point that it was he who implemented the annual 2% funding spending cap for INAC in 1996 that imposed harsh consequences on the ability of Indigenous communities to thrive since.

 What happens once the ignorance is dispelled, are these same Canadians then standing up for us?
 Do they protest the inequities?
 Do they even just move out of the way of progressing forward?
 How many of these same good people are still exercising their right to indifference?